 The functionality and performance levels of existing systems and processes (including manual processes) should be cataloged and described in reasonable detail.

-This step’s output is usually a working document and a summary presentation that will become an integral part of the next step.
+This step’s output is usually a working document and a summary presentation that will become integral to the next step.
 A condensed version of the summary presentation can also be used in Step 5.

 Step 3 – Validate and Prioritize